warisa-r/simcronomicon/docs/source/advanced_features_movement.rst

 This tutorial covers how to create custom step events and design realistic movement patterns for your simulations.
 Step events control when, where, and how agents move and interact during each simulation day.

+**We recommend that along with reading this, you should look at the tutorial `disease_spread_mobility.ipynb`` to see how StepEvent looks like in action**

 Understanding Step Events
 -------------------------